 A gold cap version with white dial

-Date model, pillowcase style with straight ends, no lugs.
+Date model, but now a pillowcase style with straight ends, no lugs.

 An 18K Gold model above which did not have the GS medallion.
 Dial marked 8000TKT.